zentity-io/zentity-io.github.io/docs/entity-models/specification.md

 combinations of attributes.
 Then any documents whose values share either a matching `"name"` and `"dob"` or  `"name"` and `"phone"` will resolve to the same entity.

-Remember that attributes can have more than one matcher.
+Remember that attributes can be associated with more than one matcher in the `"indices"` object.
 This means that if *any* matcher of an attribute yields a match for a given value, then the attribute will be considered a match regardless of the results of the other matchers.
 So if you have an attribute called `name` with matchers called `keyword` and `phonetic`, then any resolver that uses the `name` attribute is effectively saying that *either* `name.keyword` *or* `name.phonetic` are required to match.

 ### `"resolvers".RESOLVER_NAME`